 Is it your first time to use Shopify?
 Well then, you have come to the right page.
-If you want to have a profitable store that’s visible and searchable on the web, make sure to follow this Shopify SEO guide.
-We’ll strip this down to the bare necessities so that you don’t have to worry about the technical stuff, as this three-step guide is specially made to help real people like you:
+To have a profitable store, it must be visible and searchable on the web.
+So, just follow this Shopify SEO guide.
+We’ll strip this to just the basics.
+Then, you won’t have to worry about the technical stuff.
+This three-step guide is made to help real people like you.

 This is one of the most important considerations when starting your Shopify store.